 Each member state of the EU will appoint a SA who will work with other member state SAs.
 A business will have one “lead” SA and a European Data Protection Board will coordinate the SAs.

-If your business processes or stores data on citizens of the EU and you’re concerned about GDPR compliance, contact-us.
-The deadline for compliance is May 25, 2018.
+If your business processes or stores data on citizens of the EU and you’re concerned about GDPR compliance, contact-us today.
+While the deadline for compliance (May 25, 2018) may have passed, we continue to help many businesses in a variety of industries with this challenge through our GDPR Compliance Services.